 Guideline 18.
-Fair and reasonable charges for resale of termination considered to form part of a wholesale roaming resale service.
+Fair and reasonable charges for resale of termination

+The wholesale roaming charge does not include the costs for terminating outgoing roaming SMS or incoming roaming voice calls.
+Therefore, these termination services cannot be considered to form part of a wholesale roaming resale service.
 These services must nevertheless be offered to resellers of wholesale roaming access under the terms of Guideline 11 (item (b)).
 BEREC considers prices for these services to be fair and reasonable.